 Traditionally, what is taught in finance is to use the "weighted average cost of capital" (WACC) as the discount rate (aka hurdle rate), as it's a measure of what it costs a company to acquire funding.
 However, the WACC comes with many false assumptions and simplifications of reality, and the WACC formula is also rather complex and not beginner-friendly.
 Additionally, it's not used by Warren Buffett.
 Therefore, as a retail/individual investor, it's usually in your best interest to not calculate and use the WACC as your discount rate.

-Warren Buffett uses the U.S. 10-Year Treasury Rate as the discount rate, as described below:
+Warren Buffett uses the U.S. 10-year Treasury rate as the discount rate, as described below:

 "And once you've estimated future cash inflows and outflows, what interest rate do you use to discount that number back to arrive at a present value?
 My own feeling is that the long-term government rate is probably the most appropriate figure for most assets.
 And when Charlie and I felt subjectively that interest rates were on the low side – we'd probably be less inclined to be willing to sign up for that long-term government rate.
 We might add a point or two just generally.
 But the logic would drive you to use the long-term government rate.
 If you do that, there is no difference in economic reality between a stock and a bond.
 The difference is that the bond may tell you what the future cash flows are going to be in the future – whereas with a stock, you have to estimate it.
 That's a harder job, but it's potentially a much more rewarding job."— Warren Buffett | 1993 Letter to the Shareholders (NOTE: Quote is taken from the June 1993 Outstanding Investor Digest issue)

 The U.S. 10-year Treasury Note represents the long-term return at which investors can expect to receive from the U.S. government for practically taking on no risk (called the "risk-free rate").
-However, as Buffett mentions in the quote above, if interest rates are relatively low (as they are now), then he will adjust this rate so that the valuation is more feasible.
+However, as Buffett mentions in the quote above, if interest rates are relatively low (as they are now), he will adjust this rate upwards so that the valuation is more feasible.
 This is logical, given lower discount rates lead to higher valuations, which would generally make more stocks appear undervalued.
-As of writing, the U.S. 10-year Treasury has an interest rate of 1.625%, which is rather low.
+As of writing, the U.S. 10-year Treasury has an interest rate of ~2.5%, which is rather low.
 Therefore, I'd adjust this rate upward to be around 3%, for example, especially if I were expecting interest rates to rise.